Becoming a Document Provider

 The Message Registry Service is the most important part of the Document Provider.
 There are two main levels of service that a Document Provider can offer.

 - Publication: Also implement the Publication parts of the API.
-Allowing replies to messages and new publication being done through a standardized method.
+Allowing new publication being done through a standardized method.

 The Consultation part is required to be considered a Document Provider while the Publication is optional.